PierreBorine/gcolor3/README.md

 ## Fork informations

-This fork was made to fullfill my need of a simple colorpicker with color manipulation abilities.
+This is a stripped down fork made to fullfill my need of a simple color manipulation tool.
 I intend to use it along with [Hyprpicker](https://github.com/hyprwm/hyprpicker) as a bind shortcut.

 **Example:**